The Randomized Competitive Ratio of Weighted $k$-server is at least Exponential: Introduction

-Owing to the difficulty of the weighted $k$-server problem on general metrics, the problem becomes particulary interesting on uniform metrics.
+Owing to the difficulty of the weighted $k$-server problem on general metrics, the problem becomes particularly interesting on uniform metrics.
 The weighted $k$-server problem on uniform metric spaces models the paging problem where the cost of page replacement is determined by the location where the replacement takes place.
+Note that this problem is different from weighted caching~\cite{Young_Algorithmica02}, where the cost of page replacement is determined by the pages that get swapped in and out.

 The seminal paper of Fiat and Ricklin~\cite{FiatR_TCS94} gave a deterministic algorithm for weighted $k$-server on uniform metrics whose competitive ratio is doubly exponential in $k$: about $3^{4^k/3}$ specifically, but can be improved to $2^{2^{k+2}}=16^{2^k}$ due to the result of Bansal et al.~\cite{BansalEKN_SODA18} for a more general problem.
 The fact that the deterministic competitive ratio is indeed doubly exponential in $k$ was established only recently by Bansal et al.~\cite{BansalEK_FOCS17}, who proved a lower bound of $2^{2^{k-4}}$, improving the previously known lower bound of $(k+1)!/2$ due to Fiat and Ricklin~\cite{FiatR_TCS94}.

-The only known randomized algorithm for the weighted $k$-server problem on uniform metrics is by Chiplunkar and Vishwanathan~\cite{ChiplunkarV_TAlg20}, and it also achieves a doubly exponential competitive ratio of about $c^{2^k}$ for $c\approx1.59792$.
-It is, in fact, a \textit{randomized memoryless algorithm} generalizing the algorithm by Chrobak and Sgall~\cite{ChrobakS_TCS04} for $k=2$, and it acheives the competitive ratio against a stronger adversary called an \textit{adaptive online adversary}.
+The only known algorithm for the weighted $k$-server problem on uniform metrics which makes non-trivial use of randomness is by Chiplunkar and Vishwanathan~\cite{ChiplunkarV_TAlg20}.
+This algorithm also achieves a doubly exponential competitive ratio of about $c^{2^k}$ for $c\approx1.59792$.
+It is, in fact, a \textit{randomized memoryless algorithm} generalizing the algorithm by Chrobak and Sgall~\cite{ChrobakS_TCS04} for $k=2$, and it achieves the competitive ratio against a stronger form of adversary called \textit{adaptive online adversary}\footnote{An adaptive online adversary can see the movements of the algorithm's servers even though the algorithm is randomized.
+However, the adversary must also serve its requests in an online manner.
+The algorithm's cost is compared with the cost of the adversary's online solution to determine the competitive ratio.}.
 Chiplunkar and Vishwanathan also proved that no randomized memoryless algorithm can achieve a better competitive ratio against adaptive online adversaries.
 However, even when an algorithm is allowed to use both memory and randomness, and the adversary is oblivious, no better upper bound is known.
-More embarrassingly, no better lower bound than the logarithmic lower bound of $k$-server on uniform metrics is known, thus, leaving a triply exponential gap between the upper and lower bounds.
+More embarrassingly, for randomized algorithms, no better lower bound than the logarithmic lower bound of (unweighted) $k$-server on uniform metrics is known, thus, leaving a triply exponential gap between the upper and lower bounds.

 In this paper, we cut down the triply exponential gap between the best known bounds on the randomized competitive ratio of weighted $k$-server on uniform metrics by a doubly exponential improvement in the lower bound.
 We prove,